K-rolls/Node-Calculator/README.md

 # Node-Calculator
-Making a calculator in Node.js
+Making a calculator in js